JackinOFlove/Machine_Learning_TongjiSSE_2025Spring/README.md

 **Research and Improvement of Temporal Point Process Models**

 Proposed a rule-aware event prediction framework on medical event sequences using improved temporal point process models.
-Evaluated on three real-world datasets (stroke, sepsis, Coroheart) and compared with CLUSTER, CLNN, and TELLER.
+Evaluated on three real-world datasets (Stroke, Sepsis, Coroheart) and compared with CLUSTER, CLNN, and TELLER.

 ## Grades